-If you have been looking for Sector - Precious Metal funds, a place to start could be Franklin Gold & Precious Metals A (FKRCX).
-FKRCX carries a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+If you've been stuck searching for Sector - Precious Metal funds, consider Franklin Gold & Precious Metals A (FKRCX) as a possibility.
+FKRCX holds a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

-The world of Sector - Precious Metal funds is an area filled with options, such as FKRCX.
-Usually, Sector - Precious Metal mutual funds invest in stocks with a focus on the mining and production of precious metals like gold, silver, platinum, and palladium.
-Here, stocks often trade as leveraged bets of the underlying commodity, meaning they're tied to the metal's prices and can be volatile.
+We note that FKRCX is a Sector - Precious Metal option, and this area is loaded with different options.
+Sector - Precious Metal funds typically invest in companies that are involved in the mining and production of precious metals like gold, silver, platinum, and palladium.
+Because stocks in this environment often trade as leveraged bets of the underlying commodity--they are tied to the prices of the metal--these equities tend to be volatile.

 History of Fund/Manager

 Franklin Templeton is based in San Mateo, CA, and is the manager of FKRCX.
-Franklin Gold & Precious Metals A made its debut in May of 1969, and since then, FKRCX has accumulated about $658.25 million in assets, per the most up-to-date date available.
+Franklin Gold & Precious Metals A made its debut in May of 1969, and since then, FKRCX has accumulated about $1.01 billion in assets, per the most up-to-date date available.
 The fund's current manager, Steve Land, has been in charge of the fund since April of 1999.

-Of course, investors look for strong performance in funds.
-This fund in particular has delivered a 5-year annualized total return of 8.39%, and it sits in the top third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 7.4%, which places it in the top third during this time-frame.
+Obviously, what investors are looking for in these funds is strong performance relative to their peers.
+This fund has delivered a 5-year annualized total return of 22.6%, and is in the top third among its category peers.
+If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 21.24%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-FKRCX's standard deviation over the past three years is 24.17% compared to the category average of 13.46%.
-Looking at the past 5 years, the fund's standard deviation is 33.01% compared to the category average of 15.96%.
+The standard deviation of FKRCX over the past three years is 36.59% compared to the category average of 19.89%.
+The standard deviation of the fund over the past 5 years is 37.91% compared to the category average of 18.72%.
 This makes the fund more volatile than its peers over the past half-decade.

-Nevertheless, investors should also note that the fund has a 5-year beta of 0.1, which means it is hypothetically less volatile than the market at large.
+Investors should not forget about beta, an important way to measure a mutual fund's risk compared to the market as a whole.
+FKRCX has a 5-year beta of 0.91, which means it is likely to be less volatile than the market average.
 Because alpha represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which is the S&P 500 in this case, one should pay attention to this metric as well.
-Over the past 5 years, the fund has a positive alpha of 11.62.
-This means that managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.
+FKRCX has generated a positive alpha over the past five years of 13.74, demonstrating that managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.

 As competition heats up in the mutual fund market, costs become increasingly important.
 Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
 Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, FKRCX is a load fund.
-It has an expense ratio of 0.98% compared to the category average of 1.44%.
-From a cost perspective, FKRCX is actually cheaper than its peers.
+It has an expense ratio of 0.93% compared to the category average of 1.44%.
+So, FKRCX is actually cheaper than its peers from a cost perspective.

-Investors should also note that the minimum initial investment for the product is $1,000 and that each subsequent investment has no minimum amount.
+Investors need to be aware that with this product, the minimum initial investment is $1,000; each subsequent investment has no minimum amount.

 Overall, Franklin Gold & Precious Metals A ( FKRCX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, worse downside risk, and lower fees, Franklin Gold & Precious Metals A ( FKRCX ) looks like a good potential choice for investors right now.